revaturelabs/interviewquestions/Spring.md

 <blockquote>

-JDBC Templates are a part of the Spring Framework that provides a higher-level abstraction layer over the JDBC API.
+The JDBC Templates are a part of the Spring Framework that provides a higher-level abstraction layer over the JDBC API.
 The JDBC Template encapsulates the common database operations, such as connecting to the database, creating statements, executing queries, and handling exceptions.
 It simplifies the use of JDBC and reduces the amount of boilerplate code needed for database operations.

 </blockquote>